gvwilson/thirdbit/src/fiction/in-heck/index.md

 "I'm not holding my breath,"
 Maddy shot back.
 "And what about Patient?
-I know Dockety and the Tailor said they were going to take Patient apart, but it could have,
+I know Dockety and the Tailor said his processor was fried by what happened at the end, but it could have,
 I don't know,
-taken over some other bot like it took over Central.
+moved itself into some other bot like it moved into Central.
 We ought to—"

 Gumption squeezed her hand hard enough to stop her mid-sentence.
 "Hey.
+Central's gone, remember?
+Dockety said so.
+Whatever happened there at the end, it's gone.
+Which means—"
+He raised a finger to stop her from interrupting.
-Don't have to solve all the world's problems at once, remember?
+"Which means we don't have to solve all the world's problems tonight.
-You just write it all down for the newspaper and do the pictures they want so I can be famous when I get to mechanics school."
+You just write down what all happened for the newspaper and do the pictures they want so I can be the most famous mechanic in the world."

 Before Maddy could reply,
 Mama Roo stepped onto the porch